Website Launch Checklist: Key Highlights

 Check every page to ensure its content provides value to the user.

-Consider using your XML sitemap to find the pages, then utilize a combination of manual checks and on-page analysis tools, such as SEO Minion, to sweep for potential missing content.
+Consider using your XML sitemap to find the pages, then use a combination of manual checks and on-page analysis tools, such as SEO Minion, to sweep for potential missing content.

 From addressing your project’s timeline to establishing post-launch development processes, there are several essential post-launch checklist items to consider for your website.

-The website post-launch checklist can be split into two sections:
+The website post-launch checklist can be split into two sections, as seen below:

 Post-Launch Project Management